-Figure 1.1 cordless telephone units

-This is a minor disadvantage since the cordless telephones do not operate if a utility power failure occurs.
+Figure 1.1 Cordless Telephone Units This is a minor disadvantage since the cordless telephones do not operate if a utility power concurs.
 The cordless telephones have the following features.

-- 1) Speech and volume control;

-- 2) Security features to prevent unauthorized calling;

-- 3) Keeping and displaying up to 50-100 incoming and outgoing calls;
+Speech and volume control; 2 Security features to prevent unauthorized calling; Exceeping and displaying up to 50-100 incoming and outgoing calls;

-- 4) Displaying the caller's phone number;
+- Displaying the caller's phone number;

-- 5) Displaying the date and time;
+- 5 Displaying the date and time;

-- 6) Recording the conversation;
+- Recording the conversation;

-- 7) Auto answering ability.
+- T Auto answering ability.

-1.1.1 Base Unit As shown in Figure 1.2 the base unit connects directly to the telephone line to complete local loop to the central office.
-The base unit transmits a frequency of 1.6 to 1.8 MHz.
-It uses AC power line that supplies the power for the base station electronics as well as works transmitting antenna.
-The nominal 1.7 MHz frequency modulated signal is fed from the base unit transmitter to the AC line through capacitors which block the line current, from the base transmitter while passing the 1.7 MHz output to the line.
-This uses of the house wiring, as antenna is not unique to cordless telephones.
-It also is used for wireless intercoms.
-This method provides good reception within and near the house as well as outside near power lines.
+111 Base Unit AC power line that supplies the power for the base station electronics as well as works as shown in Figure 1.2 the base unit transmits a frequency of 1.6 to 1.8 MHz.
+It AC power line that supplies the power for the base station electronics as well as works assmitting antenna.
+The nominal 1.7 MHz frequency modulated signal is fed from the unit transmitter to the AC line through capacitors which block the line current, from base transmitter while passing the 1.7 MHz output to the line.
+This uses of the house ing, as antenna is not unique to cordless telephones.
+It also is used for wireless the mean power lines.
 1.1.2 Portable Unit An internal lipstick antenna (like that used in standard radio receivers) in the portable unit i receives the nominal 1.
 7 MHz transmission from the base unit over a range from 50 to 1000 feet.